 Counselor Licensing Requirements Montana should be followed closely.
-We want to provide you helpful links and information to keep you on the right path for gaining the appropriate counselor licensing in Montana.
+We want to provide you with helpful links and information to keep you on the right path to gaining the appropriate counselor licensing in Montana.
 Follow this information carefully, and this will set you on the right path.

 It is important to practice the counseling profession safely and effectively in Montana.

 The Board of Social Work Examiners and Professional Counselors licenses clinical professional counselors in Montana.
 If you want to become a Licensed Clinical Professional Counselor (LCPC), you will need to complete an appropriate Master’s level education and take an examination.
 You will also need to work under supervision before you can attain professional licensing.

 The below information provides detailed information for counselor licensure in Montana.
 It is a good idea to contact the Board of Social Work Examiners and Professional Counselors if you have any questions and to verify you are on the right track.

 A 60-semester-hour (or 90-quarter-hour) counseling-in-nature graduate degree from an accredited institution which includes specific coursework and a 6-semester-hour advanced counseling practicum.